fenago/tableau-intermediate/lab-guides/md/Lab_15.md

     Snowflake.
 Fill in the credentials:

 ![](./images/ac19577e-e056-4644-af32-41c7ddc2e0a7.png)
-We use the same credentials that we created in [Chapter 10](https://subscription.packtpub.com/book/data/9781789533385/10){.link}, [*Tableau for Big Data*].
+We use the same credentials that we created in [Lab 10](https://subscription.packtpub.com/book/data/9781789533385/10){.link}, [*Tableau for Big Data*].